In fact, a recent study found that each American produces about 1,700 pounds of trash per year – three times the world average.

 Traditional moving companies aren’t generally in the junk removal business, though in recent years some have started offering these services.

-Yes, often when dealing with heavy items like construction debris they do, because disposal fees at many landfills are charged by the ton.
+Yes, often when dealing with heavy or bulky items like construction debris they do, because disposal fees at many landfills are charged by the ton.

 Like all businesses, junk removal companies must turn a profit to survive.
 But in some instances, charities and recyclers may pick up items of value for free.
 This may be the case if you’re donating a car too.

 However, by doing a quick search, you can likely find some places where you can drop off your junk for free or a low fee.